stefbowerman/cadaver/README.md

 ├── _js
 │   └── Working javascript files.
 Compiles and minfies with gulp and exports to assets directory ├── _scss
 │   └── Working scss files.
-Compiles with gulp and exports to assets directory ├── assets
+Compiles to css with gulp and exports to assets directory ├── assets
 │   └── Javascript, CSS, and theme images
 ├── config